victorjonsson/PHP-Rocker/README.md

 - ~~Support file storage on Amazone S3~~
 - Write the authentication method as a Slim middleware
 - ~~Make it possible to store blob data using PUT~~
-- Look into using another data model for stored objects
+- Look into using another data model for stored objects (maybe support noSQL)
-- Look into supporting noSQL instead of a relational database
+- Add support for XML formatted responses
 - Rewrite the console program as a phar and move the source code to a separate project